-If the Borch Brother’s music style were to be personified, the heart and soul would be East Coast Fiddle music and the head would be folk.
+If The Borch Brother’s music style were to be personified, the heart and soul would be East Coast Fiddle music and the head would be folk.
 Their spine would be old tyme fiddle while their hands and feet would be reaching into jazz, swing, ukrainian and celtic.

-Rigel played in the Edmonton Youth Orchestra, is working on his Grade 8 royal conservatory and recently competed in the Canadian Grand Masters Fiddle Championship.
+Rigel played in the Edmonton Youth Orchestra and recently competed in the Canadian Grand Masters Fiddle Championship.

 Marten is a full time musician and multi-instrumentalist who developed his style in a late-teens solo career.